Zone 5

 New Lots Reformed Church

-Located at New Lots and Schenck, one of the older churches in Brooklyn dating to 1824.
+Located at New Lots and Schenck, one of the older churches in Brooklyn still standing, dating to 1824.
 From 'Old Days and Old Ways'; "The timber was cut in the woods of the farmers of the congregation, who not only gave it but cut, hewed and carted it.
 A part of it had to be sawed, and they dug a ditch for a pit, over which the logs were placed abd sawed by hand, as saw mills were were few and far away in those days.
 Even the painting was done by the parishioners and the actual cost of the building amounted to $35".
-Thanks to Neil for 2006 shot.
+The second view was taken by P.L.
+Sperr in 1934.

 P.S.
 72, New Lots Road and Schenck Avenue